PM Modi welcomes new batch of 12 cheetahs to Kuno National Park - ExBulletin

 Madhya Pradesh Chief Minister Shivraj Singh Chouhan released the 12 cheetahs in Kuno National Park on Saturday and said Prime Minister Narendra Modi’s vision to conserve the environment showed a way to the world.

 CM said, “Madhya Pradesh has a gift on Mahashivratri.
 I thank PM Modi from the bottom of my heart, this is his vision.
-Twelve cheetahs will be rehabilitated in Kuno and the total number will become 20. now very well adapted to the situation.”
+Twelve cheetahs will be rehabilitated in Kuno and the total number will increase to 20.
+The cheetahs that came earlier have now adapted very well to the situation.

 The aircraft, after a 10-hour flight from Johannesburg, South Africa, landed at Air Force Station Gwalior today.